Canadian Weapons Offences;

 Penalties for non-severe crimes;

-- Careless gun storage or handling: between six months plus a $5,000 fine and two years jail time
+- Careless gun storage or handling: between six months plus a $5,000 fine and two years of jail time

 - Pointing a firearm: six months plus a $5,000 fine to five years in prison